pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeAPIs) (JavaScript).md

 ### Promise consumers
 A promise, and the data within a promise object, can be further handled (even after resolution or rejection) using the **.then** and **.catch** functions, which are available as attributes for promise objects (i.e. they are defined within the promise class).
 For these to work, the 'resolve' and 'reject' arguments of the promise constructor's callback (discussed previously) must not be defined (using a function definition).
 <br><br>
 **.then** is a function that accepts 1-2 function(s) as argument(s).
-The first function carries the 'resolve' call, and the second function carries the 'reject' call.
+The first function carries forward the 'resolve' call, and the second function carries the 'reject' call.
 These argument functions can have at most one argument each (optional).
 <br><br>
 **.catch** is a function that accepts a function as an argument.
-It can either carry the 'reject' call or handle an error.
+It can either carry forward the 'reject' call or handle an error.

 #### REFERENCES:
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises